myriadrf/lc-website/developer/hardware/ci/index.rst

 Components
 ----------

-At this point the only custom components are the :doc:`/developer/hardware/ci/conio` board set, which is used to provide a remote console, plus remote power and reset control, for SDR base stations.
+Custom CI hardware components include the CONIO board set, which is used to provide a remote console, plus remote power and reset control, for SDR base stations, and CSAD10, which provides reference clock shaping and distribution with 10 outputs.
+See also :doc:`/developer/hardware/rf/index`.

 .. toctree::
    :hidden: